hunterxcobby/100-days-of-code/log.md

     - Explained specific code sections, such as the `reload` method and the dynamic creation of instances based on class names.

 13. **Introduction to Testing and Verification Strategies:**
-    - Discussed how to test and verify the correctness of implemented functionality, especially focusing on the `create` method.
+    - learned how to test and verify the correctness of implemented functionality, especially focusing on the `create` method.

 14. **Incorporated Global Dictionary for Storing Instances:**
     - Used a global dictionary (`__objects`) to store instances, allowing easy access and manipulation in different methods.